Gnardisitor/ray-tracer/README.md

 <img src="banner.png" style="width:100%; display:block; margin:20px auto;" />

-Simple ray tracer made in C based on "Ray Tracing in One Weekend".
+Simple ray tracer made in C based on **["Ray Tracing in One Weekend"](https://raytracing.github.io/books/RayTracingInOneWeekend.html)**.
 Compiled using Clang 20.1.8 on Linux with the C99 standard.
 This project has not been tested on Windows yet, but WSL should work without any issues.

 ## Instructions